gesievi/RADii/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/09_publish_Animation.rst.txt

 This component is used to publish animations to a channel.
 If no content is given as an input all Viewers present will be subjected to the animation, similar to a dolly camera.
-In case content is provided the animation will be applied to it
+In case content is connected to the component the animation will be applied to the geometry.
+At least 3 planes are necessary for an animation.

 Example: https://www.youtube.com/shorts/9h1RwmqvWDQ